Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: A Survey

-The experimental ANCs from Ref.~\cite{Trache:2003ir} give $r_1^{(^5P_2)}\sim\SI{-1.37}{\femto\meter^{-1}}$, $r_1^{(^3P_2)}\sim\SI{-3.0}{\femto\meter^{-1}}$ which are consistent with the expectation from the analysis of Fig.~\ref{fig:Contours}.
-The corresponding result for the capture cross section is plotted as EFT ANC in Fig.~\ref{fig:Survey}.
-Though the curves EFT A and EFT ANC differ, this difference is within the expected theoretical error.
+The experimental ANCs from Ref.~\cite{Trache:2003ir} give $r_1^{(^5P_2)}\sim\SI{-1.37}{\femto\meter^{-1}}$, $r_1^{(^3P_2)}\sim\SI{-3.0}{\femto\meter^{-1}}$, shown in Fig.~\ref{fig:Contours}, which are consistent with the expectation from the analysis above.
+The corresponding result for the capture cross section is plotted as \EFTg ~ANC in Fig.~\ref{fig:Survey}.
+Though the curves \EFTg ~A and \EFTg ~ANC differ, this difference is within the expected theoretical error.
 We provide a more robust theory error estimate later in Section~\ref{sec:powercounting} when we develop the EFT power counting relevant to E1 transition at low momenta.
 Table~\ref{table:Li8Table} lists some of the fit parameters, and the thermal and branching ratios.